Dimitris Dekavallas: Career

 Dekavallas has toured internationally, performing in venues that include the Wigmore Hall, the Southbank Centre and the Royal Albert Hall.
 He has appeared as soloist in several performances of guitar concertos with Symphony Orchestras in the UK, Germany and Romania.
 Besides his career in solo performance, Dekavallas is also a proponent of chamber music, and is the co-founder of chamber ensemble Duo Diez, a Guitar and Violin Duo, alongside Spanish Violinist Violeta Barrena.
 He has also performed a private recital for Pope Benedict XVI and the Archbishop of Canterbury.

 Several composers have dedicated compositions to Dimitris such as Nikita Koshkin (Sonata II), Julian Jacobson (FanTango) and Hayley Savage (The cell).

 Dekavallas has collaborated for four album releases, including 'Music for Oboe and Guitar', 'Simply Spanish Moods' (for Union Square Music), 'Gipsy Spirit', and 'Premiere' including two world premieres.
 He is sponsored by D’Addario Guitar Strings and has given several masterclasses internationally.

-Dekavallas often performs on his Greg Smallman 2007 guitar, using D’Addario silver-plated nylon strings.